Spanish Civil War: Right-wing government (1933–1935)

-Popular Front's victory and escalation
+Popular Front's victory and escalation 1936

 The left-wing Popular Front narrowly won the 1936 general election.
 The revolutionary left-wing masses took to the streets and freed prisoners.
 In the thirty-six hours following the election, sixteen people were killed and thirty-nine were seriously injured.
 Additionally, fifty churches and seventy conservative political centres were attacked or set ablaze.
 Manuel Azaña was called to form a government before the electoral process had ended.
 He shortly replaced Alcala-Zamora as president, taking advantage of a constitutional loophole.
-Convinced that the left was no longer willing to follow the rule of law and that its vision of Spain was under threat, the right abandoned the parliamentary option and began planning to overthrow the republic, rather than to control it.
+Convinced that the left was no longer willing to follow the rule of law and that its vision of Spain was under threat, the right abandoned the parliamentary option and began enacting plans to overthrow rather than to control the republic.
 Disenchantment with Azaña's rule was also voiced by Miguel de Unamuno, a Republican and one of Spain's most respected intellectuals who, in June 1936, told a reporter that President Manuel Azaña should commit suicide "as a patriotic act".

-Laia Balcells observes that polarisation in Spain just before the coup was so intense that physical confrontations between leftists and rightists were a routine occurrence in most localities; six days before the coup occurred, there was a riot between the two in the province of Teruel.
+Laia Balcells observes that polarisation in Spain just before the coup was so intense that physical confrontations between leftists and rightists were a routine occurrence in most localities; six days before the coup occurred, there was a riot between the two in Teruel.
 Balcells notes that Spanish society was so divided along Left-Right lines that the monk Hilari Raguer stated that in his parish, instead of playing "cops and robbers", children would sometimes play "leftists and rightists".
 Within the first month of the Popular Front's government, nearly a quarter of the provincial governors had been removed due to their failure to prevent or control strikes, illegal land occupation, political violence and arson.
 The Popular Front government was more likely to prosecute rightists for violence than leftists who committed similar acts.
 Between February and July, approximately 300 to 400 deaths occurred from political violence, while hundreds of churches, religious buildings and monuments were destroyed, damaged, or vandalised.